codingshipcaptain/lazy-vim/README.md

 Instructions for requirements can be found.

 ### For installing font (presumes Debian/Ubuntu):
+To install nerd/powerline fonts on Linux Debian/Ubuntu install font manager sudo apt -y install font-manager

+- Need to review below -
+install powerline fonts
+sudo apt install fonts-powerline
+- Need to review above -

-To install powerline fonts on Linux Debian/Ubuntu install font manager sudo apt -y install font-manager install powerline fonts sudo apt install fonts-powerline grab powerline-patched font (ie droid mono) from website and unpack You can see list at https://www.nerdfonts.com/font-downloads Open Fonts manager and find font download and install Set terminal to use font under Edit -> Profile Preferences
+grab nerd/powerline-patched font (ie droid mono) from website and unpack You can see list at https://www.nerdfonts.com/font-downloads Open Fonts manager and find font download and install Set terminal to use font under Edit -> Profile Preferences